gvwilson/sensibleadventures/bookster/bookster.md

 Sighing, Razi slid over to make room.  "*La*, come on then."

-As Erileine stepped awkwardly into the flying boat, Thomas slipped the stay cord off the rudder.
-"Sit on the other side," he instructed, his voice suddenly serious.
+As Erileine stepped awkwardly into the flying boat, Thomas untied them.
+"Sit on the other side," he instructed, his voice suddenly serious as he slipped the stay cord off the rudder.
 "We'll be off balance otherwise.
 And hold onto the gunwale.
 And whatever you do, don't stand up unless you want to fall down.
 A long way down."

 He didn't do anything that Erileine could see, but the sail suddenly bellied out, full of wind.
 The boat rose smoothly and swiftly into